vigji/cainjb/pages/page_21.md

 `Afterwards I brought in my rough old friend Calabar Bean to help me---this on the very day when I had proved digitalis purpurea, though I did not know if the profession prescribe it usually as such, a signal wash out.
 But why should this aspect have come into my head?`

-`Far, far from here the Adriatic breaks in a warm bay among the green Illyrian hills.
-Matthew, Mark, Luke, and John.
-Read Mark Twain and inwardly digest. `
+`Far, far from here the Adriatic breaks in a warm bay among the green Illyrian hills.` cit.
+Cadmus and Harmonia, BY MATTHEW ARNOLD

+`Matthew, Mark, Luke, and John.
+Read Mark Twain and inwardly digest.`

 `But I had to keep my wits about me.
 He pottered about with me and succeeded at last in making friends with Henry.`

 `Already he felt that I was leading him to the fountain Ponce de Leon sought, where he who drinks is deathless.
-And he was not so far wrong.`
+And he was not so far wrong.` a conquistador, searching for Fountain of Youth

 Original page:
 [page_21.pdf](https://github.com/vigji/cainjb/blob/main/source_material/pages/page_21.pdf)